-• Students may mention CO2 and may even list it as one of the needs of plants.
-Rather than entering a discussion about it, simply acknowledge that indeed, it's a gas in air and that if the plants have air in the bottle (which they do) the students can assume that the plants will get CO2.
+- Students may mention CO2 and may even list it as one of the needs of plants.
+Rather than entering a discussion about it, simply acknowledge that CO2 is a gas found in the atmosphere and if the plants have air in the bottle (which they do) the students can assume that the plants will get CO3. - Some students may say plants can live without

-- Some children may say plants can live without water, based on prior experience with terrariums, or knowledge of desert plants.
-Of course, strictly speaking, all plants need water. - Students may have tried to grow plants in pure sand as a contrast to soil, with varying success.
+- water, based on prior experience with terrariums, or knowledge of desert plants.
+This isn't actually true and all plants do need water. - Students may have tried to grow plants in pure sand as a contrast to soil, with varying success.